-Recognising that the strategic context has changed since OPiT was published, in February 2022 Scottish Ministers commissioned Historic Environment Scotland (HES) to review OPiT and ensure it is fit for a post-COVID world.
-The intention was to publish a new national strategy in Spring 2023 that builds on the current OPiT strategy.
+Recognising that the strategic context has changed since OPiT was published, Scottish Ministers have commissioned Historic Environment Scotland (HES) to review OPiT and ensure it is fit for a post-COVID world.
+The intention is to publish a new national strategy in March 2023 that builds on the current OPiT strategy.